-A linksys wireless access point, or linksys wireless router can be setup as a wireless bridge between two or more locations.
+A linksys wireless access point, or linksys wireless router can be used as a bridge between two or more locations.
 Although it is not recommended to use the linksys wireless router as a wireless bridge, it is possible.
-In the following explanation, we use a pair of Linksys WAP54G to create a wireless bridge, and show you how to setup the wireless bridge.
+In the following explanation, we use a pair of Linksys WAP54G to create a wireless bridge, and show you how to setup a linksys wireless bridge mode.

 Begin by placing the AP’s in the same room, and connect the FIRST Linksys wireless access point to your switch or PC.